Community Wellness

 What Does Folk Fest Do?

 Safety Volunteers (in blue vests): Our Safety volunteers are here to offer a helping hand, a friendly smile and a non-judgmental attitude to any interaction.
-Their main job is to steward and preserve our Festival culture, using trauma-informed training, community-based de-escalation response, and meeting anyone in crisis with support and care.
+Their main job is to steward and preserve our Festival culture, using community-based de-escalation response and meeting anyone in crisis with support and care.
 They can call in our skilled Security Folk volunteers and other resources, as necessary.

-Security Folk Volunteers (in blue vests): This team of dedicated volunteers from our own Festival community provides high-quality support, responding to incidents that require a higher level of training in a folky manner.
+Security Folk Volunteers (in blue vests): This team of dedicated volunteers from our own Festival community provides high-quality support.
 All members are licensed Security Guards and graduates of the WFF’s internal Festival Security Program.
-They have 120+ hours of training including areas in safer spaces, anti-oppression, violence, harassment and abuse prevention, consent culture, harm reduction, effective communication, and Psychological First Aid.
+They have 100+ hours of training including areas in safer spaces, anti-oppression, compassionate response to sexualized violence, consent culture, harm reduction, mental health response, first aid and effective communication.

-Wellness Supports: There are mental health professionals available as part of our coordinated response team to provide crisis support.
-They can support people in crisis and assist individuals at the Festival in accessing additional off-site care outside of the Festival.
-Safety volunteers (in blue vests) will coordinate access to this care.
+Wellness Supports: Mental health professionals are part of our coordinated response team.
+They can support people in crisis and assist in accessing additional off-site care outside of the Festival.
+Safety volunteers (in blue vests) coordinate access to this care.

 Remember: Volunteers are here to help!
 When in need, seek a volunteer in a blue vest or resources to help you stay safe.
 Any report of racism, discrimination, harassment, violence, sexual harassment, sexism, homophobia, ableism, transphobia, etc. will be dealt with as quickly and effectively as possible.